amalj99/Effect-of-COVID-19-on-Pollution-levels-in-India/README.md

 # Effect of COVID 19 on Pollution levels in India

+** PLEASE NOTE**
+Plotly graphs do not render on Github, as it only does static rendering of the plots.
+The complete notebook with plotly graphs can be found at https://nbviewer.jupyter.org/github/amalj99/Effect-of-COVID-19-on-Pollution-levels-in-India/blob/master/Analysis-EDA.ipynb.

 ## Objective
 Our objective is to determine whether the lockdown that came into effect on 25th March, 2020 in India as a response to the COVID-19 pandemic, made a difference to the overall pollution levels in the country.
 We have access to a large database containing pollution data dating from 1st January 2015 to 1st May 2020.